Apart from one famous occasion, Liverpool have hardly been prolific spenders in the January transfer window.

 It’s always worth remembering that after Mascherano left Liverpool, he went on to tear his anus while playing for Argentina at the 2014 World Cup.

-Oh, and he also won lots of trophies with Barcelona before moving to China last year.
+Oh, he also won lots of trophies with Barcelona and recently returned to Argentina with Estudiantes following a spell in China.

-Fondly remembered at Liverpool for scoring two hat-tricks in three matches during the 2010-11 season, Rodriguez is still going at the age of 38 and recently scored a stunner on his third debut for Newell’s Old Boys.
+Fondly remembered at Liverpool for scoring two hat-tricks in three matches during the 2010-11 season, Rodriguez is still going at the age of 39 and is onto his third spell with Newell’s Old Boys.

 — Newell's Old Boys – English (@Newells_en) January 28, 2019